Sumter County, SC

 - Poinsett State Park

-- Swan Lake -- Iris Gardens (Sumter)
+- Swan Lake -- Iris Gardens

 - W. T. Tolar Public Boat Landing

-Visit Woods Bay State Natural Area to see and learn about the mysterious natural phenomena known as the Carolina Bays.
+Visit these two adjacent recreation areas to see and learn about the mysterious natural phenomena known as the Carolina Bays.
 Hiking trails and boardwalks lead you around the bay, where you will find plenty of interesting plants and animals.
 In addition, there is a nature center building with a number of displays and park rangers to assist you and to inform you.

-[ 8 listed ]
+[ 9 listed ]

-For more information about Sumter County, see http://www.sciway.net/cnty/sumter.html.
+For more information about Sumter County, see https://www.sciway.net/cnty/sumter.html.

 |